SAP-archive/teched2020-DAT164/README.md

 ## Exercises

-Provide the exercise content here directly in README.md using [markdown](https://guides.github.com/features/mastering-markdown/) and linking to the specific exercise pages, below is an example.

 - [Getting Started](exercises/ex0_getting_started/)
 - [Exercise 1 - Combine Reviews and Master Data](exercises/ex1_combine_reviews_and_master_data/)
 - [Exercise 2 - Push Data to SAC](exercises/ex2_push_data_to_sac/)